We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Everything was simpler and clearer back then.

-I just wanted it to be mentioned emphatically.
+I just wanted to emphasize this.

 Nevertheless, I would like to send you a vial of Caron in advance as a small consolation.